YiwenMao/d4pdf-front-detection-model-analysis/README.md

 - `XGBoost_predictors.py`
   Calculates the XGBoost predictors described in Text S3 from ERA5 data.

-### 2. Application of trained models to d4PDF data
+### Application of trained models

 - `apply_model1.py`
-  Applies the trained U-Net model to d4PDF GCM output to obtain locations of fronts.
+  Applies the trained U-Net model to d4PDF GCM simulations to obtain frontal locations.

 - `apply_model2.py`
   Applies the trained XGBoost model to identify Baiu-front days and collect the spatial locations of all Baiu fronts.

 - `HPB_get_monFt.py`
-  Extracts temporal-spatial datasets for Baiu-front and non-Baiu-front conditions in June, July, and August for historical experiments.
+  Extracts temporal-spatial datasets for Baiu-front and non-Baiu-front conditions in June, July, and August for use in subsequent analysis.

-### 3. Bootstrap and frequency analysis
+### Bootstrap and frequency analysis

 - `bootstrap_HFB_bft_rfreq.py`
   Calculates relative frequency for 10,000 bootstrapped samples for various HFB scenarios; used in later analysis for Fig. 4.